BallisticLA/RandBLAS/test/DevNotes.md

 ### test_basic_rng

-  * test_r123_kat.cc has deterministic tests for Random123.
+  * test_r123.cc has deterministic tests for Random123.
 The tests comapre generated values to reference values computed ahead of time.
 The tests are __extremely__ messy, since they're adapted from tests in the official Random123 repository, and Random123 needs to handle a far wider range of compilers and languages than we assume for RandBLAS.

-  * test_sample_indices.cc includes statistical tests for sampling from an index set with or without replacement.
+  * test_discrete.cc includes statistical tests for sampling from an index set with or without replacement.

   * rng_common.hh includes data for statistical tables (e.g., for Kolmogorov-Smirnov tests) and helper functions to compute quantities associated with certain probability distributions (e.g., mean